Siroibma/4630f2021/Final Project Submission/README.md

 1. I believe the app itself is self explainatory.
 2. There's a list of furniture and if you want to see information or videos on them you click on details.
 3. There's also a pdf button that sends you to the ikea pdf page of that specific furniture

+                                                            Information For The Grader

+1. The short report is in ShortReport.docx
+2. There is no .apx but the react native exectuable.
+3. I worked by myself
+4. The instructions to both run my app and use it are above this message.
+5. All materials relating to the app are online instead of stored locally.
+6. The project does what I set out to do.
+It is an Ikea video app.
+7. All Sources were submitted in the google form.